Jim Leach

-In 2022, Leach broke with the Republicans and endorsed a Democrat running to represent his former district.
+In 2022, Leach broke with the Republicans and registered as a Democrat.

 Early life and education

-Leach was born in Davenport, Iowa, and won the 1960 state wrestling championship at the 138-pound weight class for Davenport High School.
+James Albert Smith Leach was born in Davenport, Iowa on October 15, 1942.
+He won the 1960 state wrestling championship at the 138-pound weight class for Davenport High School.
 He graduated from Princeton University in 1964 with an A.B. in politics after completing a senior thesis titled "The Right to Revolt: John Locke Contrasted with Karl Marx."
 While a student at Princeton, Leach was a member of The Ivy Club.
 He then earned a Master of Arts degree in Soviet studies from Johns Hopkins University in 1966.
 He later did further Soviet research at the London School of Economics, where he studied under Leonard Schapiro, the foremost expert on Soviet affairs.

 Early career

 Prior to entering the United States Foreign Service, he was a staffer for then U.S. Rep. Donald Rumsfeld.
 In 1969, he was an assistant to Rumsfeld, who had left his Congressional seat to become Director of the Office of Economic Opportunity in the Nixon administration.
 While in the Foreign Service, he was a delegate to the Geneva Disarmament Conference and the U.N.
 General Assembly.
 In 1973, Leach resigned his commission in protest of the Saturday Night Massacre when Richard Nixon fired his Attorney General, Elliot Richardson, and the independent counsel investigating the Watergate break-in, Archibald Cox.